 If you are part of some bizarre moral argument that believes anti-prostitution laws exist to keep your daughters safe, you're fooling yourself.
 Your daughters aren't safe.
 Your daughters are receiving phone calls late at night from strange old men in an attempt to groom them into sex slavery.
 Your daughters are the victims, not just of powerful men like Epstein, but of the legal systems put in place to protect them, and the judicial systems manipulated to keep them in power long after their crimes have been reported, corroborated, and investigated.
 Who suffers when men like Epstein are killed while awaiting trial?
 Certainly not Epstein.
 I bet he's glad to be dead.
 No. Your daughters suffer.

 Anti-prostitution laws don't exist to keep your daughters safe.
 They exist to keep men like Epstein in power.
 The uber wealthy still have access to whatever kind of sex they want, whenever they want it.
-The women they have sex with don't benefit, and the power remains concentrated in their wealthy, white hands.
+The women they have sex with don't benefit.
+Sure, they may get paid, but ask any sex worker what it's like to build wealth.
+Porn is legal but female porn stars have trouble getting leases, regularly have their bank accounts shut down, and struggle to build wealth that is seen as "legitimate."
+The power remains concentrated in men's wealthy, white hands.

 Epstein killed himself today.
 Well, “killed himself.”
 It was too good to be true, I knew months ago, after his arrest in New York, that his end was near.
 When your misdeeds are tied to princes, lawyers, and the President of the United States, your name rises to the top of every hit list.
 I’m not surprised he’s dead.
 I’m not surprised his side of the story will die with him.
 We can ignore the testimony of young women, because we have convinced ourselves that they are powerless.
 But we weren't ready to hear the things that a rich white man like Jeffrey Epstein had to say.

 So what happens next?
 I don’t know.
-Will men like Mr. Z one day rule the world?
+Will men like Tom one day rule the world, alongside the powerful women they respect and admire?
 I don’t know that either.
 But I think about a world dominated by men like him and the kind of woman he likes to conquer.
 All men like to dominate.
 The domination isn't my issue.
 My issue is the trauma that lingers when the arrangement isn't consensual.
-Are the consensual fetishes like those practiced by Mr. Z and the women he seduces the cure for the abuses of power we see at every level of our social hierarchy?
+Are the consensual fetishes like those practiced by Tom and the women he seduces the cure for the abuses of power we see at every level of our social hierarchy?
 Maybe they could be.

 Is legal sex work the answer to sex slavery?
 I don’t think so.
 But perhaps, putting the power to control sex back in the hands of women is a good place to start.
 The sex is just an instrument, after all.
 The real issue is the power.